Special Education Labels: The 13 IDEA Disability Categories

 Take a Picture.
 It Will Last Longer…

-For Special Education Teachers nationwide, it is Annual Review season.
-I am joined by many who are reviewing goals and poring over student data.
-Our desire is to be spot-on with the targets we set for the students - we know the effort they put in every day.
-We want the child's PLAAFP statement (Present Level of Academic Achievement and Functional Performance) to be information-rich enough so the whole child is accurately depicted.
-We see how hard they do or don't work, will or won't work.
-We know their social and family issues as well as their academic challenges, or at least we do our best to.
-Our annual vision is to set the best goals, create the best lessons, develop happy learners.
+For Special Education Teachers nationwide, it is Annual Review season, and I am joined by many who are reviewing goals and poring over student data.
+We want the child's PLAAFP statement (Present Level of Academic Achievement and Functional Performance) to be information-rich enough that the whole child is accurately depicted.
+We know their social and family issues as well as their academic challenges, or we do our best to.
+Set the best goals, create the best lessons, develop happy learners.
 More labels.

-Every day during Annual Review and IEP season, I open a student's file and I see it, right there, in bold black letters: the student's named disability, a label which, if we're honest, may remain with the child well past their high school years.
+Every day during Annual Review and IEP season, I open a student's file, and I see it, right there, in bold black letters: the student's named disability, a label which, if we're honest, may remain with the child well past their high school years.

 Disability Designations